 For health and safety reasons, students may not bring prohibited cooking appliances into their rooms or into community kitchens, except for those appliances provided by UNC.
-Residents may bring approved electric coffee pots, popcorn poppers, mini-refrigerators, and microwaves into their rooms.
+Residents may bring approved electric coffee pots, crock pots with an automatic shut off, popcorn poppers, mini-refrigerators, rice cookers with an automatic shut off, and microwaves into their rooms.
 The University reserves the right to remove all unapproved electrical cooking appliances.
 Many neighborhoods have cooking appliances such as Refrigerators, Ovens, Ranges, and Microwaves in community kitchens and we encourage residents to use those before buying smaller approved appliances for themselves.